Milanpeter-77/Project-Geospatial-Data-Visualisation/README.md

 When all frames are rendered, I use another tool to combine them into a single video file.
 This involves stitching together the individual frames into a continuous video format, such as MP4 or GIF.
 The final video can then be shared or uploaded to various platforms for viewing.

 *final video*

+*Disclaimer: I only upload the notebook file with the python code, not the data files, as they can contain sensitive information.*